Engee documentation

 2.7 × 10⁻⁵

-The block does not take into account the effect of centrifugal forces arising from the rotation of the planet, as well as the effect of the precession of the reference frame.
+The block does not take into account the influence of centrifugal forces arising from the rotation of the planet, as well as the influence of the precession of the reference frame.

 Ports